 After the objects appear, some of them are cued by briefly appearing in a different color or by flashing.
 The participant’s task is to keep track of the cued objects as they move around.
 Try it here.

-The task feels fairly natural.
-Indeed, it seems that once one selects an object with attention, if it starts moving, your attentional focus will tend to move along with it.
-It may be that what we have previously been referring to as location selection may best be thought of as object selection, because if an object in a selected location starts moving, it’s hard to have your attention not follow along and stick to the location instead.
+The task feels pretty natural.
+Once one selects an object with attention, if it starts moving, your attentional focus will tend to move along with it.
+What we have previously been referring to as location selection (7) may best be thought of as object selection, because if an object in a selected location starts moving, your attention naturally follows along rather than sticking to its original location.
 Magicians like Apollo Robbins exploit this, moving their hand or another objects of interest with smooth gestures, knowing that if they do that, the viewer’s attention is likely to come along.

 But what does the preattentive visual system consider an object, that attention can then select?
 This was investigated by VanMarle and Scholl (2003).
 In what they called a “substance” condition, objects sort of poured from one location to another.

-For the password, see Alex’s Canvas module
+For the password, see Alex’s Canvas module.

 The test first tests your forward digit span, then your backwards digit span, tests that you may have heard about in memory and intelligence lectures, and then measures speed thresholds for tracking.

-Is there any relation between tracking ability and intelligence?
-We don’t really know.
-But in the Testmybrain sample of thousands of people, those who did their degree in a STEM field (science, technology, engineering, or medicine) did better than those who did their degree in another field, such as arts or law.
-If you took a random STEM person and a random non-STEM person, the STEM person would have a 55% chance of having gotten a higher score on the MOT test.
-In other words, there are plenty of non-STEM people who have higher tracking performance than the average STEM person, but on average, STEM people do slightly better.
+However, the difference is not large.
+If you took a random STEM person and a random non-STEM person, the overlap of the distributions above implies that a STEM person would have a 55% chance of having gotten a higher score on the MOT test.
+In other words, there are plenty of non-STEM people who have higher tracking performance than the average STEM person, but on average STEM people do slightly better.